wampadu/Toronto-Events-Aggregator/README.md

 📌 **Note:** You must enable [2FA in Gmail](https://myaccount.google.com/security) and create an [App Password](https://myaccount.google.com/apppasswords).

----

-## ⏰ Automated Weekly via GitHub Actions

-This project is fully automated using **GitHub Actions**.
+This project currently automates using **GitHub Actions** when forked.

-It runs every **Friday at 10:00 AM EST**, triggered by a scheduled workflow (`.github/workflows/scrape-events.yml`), so you'll always have event picks before the weekend after next.
+It runs every **Friday at 6:00 AM EST**, triggered by a scheduled workflow (`.github/workflows/scrape-events.yml`), so you'll always have event picks before the weekend after next.

 You can also manually trigger it via the **"Run workflow"** button on the GitHub Actions tab.